 Or book your Southwest flights through the Chase Travel Portal, where your points are worth 1.5 cents each with the Chase Sapphire Reserve.
-Or 1.25 cents each with the Chase Sapphire Preferred, Ink Plus, or Ink Bold (no longer available).
+Or 1.25 cents each with the Chase Sapphire Preferred, Ink Plus (no longer available), or Ink Bold (no longer available).

 Just remember, you’ll have to call Chase to book Southwest flights through their portal.
 You can’t do it online.

 And don’t forget, check out my post that includes how to get into Mexico faster with their trusted traveler program!